SPOOKsp/notes.github.io/getting-started/about-note.md

 ACNN is a machine learning potential approach for atomic simulations.
-The original purpose was to serve as the machine learning module for the real-space finite-difference based large-scale KS-DFT simulation software (ARES), but it can relatively straightforward to be used independently.
+The original purpose was to serve as the machine learning module for the real-space finite-difference based large-scale KS-DFT simulation software (ARES), but it can be relatively straightforward to be used independently.

-Its main design concept is to couple multi-head self-attention mechanism with traditional short-range machine learning potentials to improve the accuracy of machine learning potentials, allows users to train machine learning potential models with different levels of accuracy, including or excluding attention mechanisms, based on their specific accuracy requirements.
+Its main design concept is to couple a multi-head self-attention mechanism with traditional short-range machine learning potentials to improve the accuracy of machine learning potentials, allows users to train machine learning potential models with different levels of accuracy, including or excluding attention mechanisms, based on their specific accuracy requirements.

-ACNN primarily written in C++ and based on libtorch (C++ Distributions of PyTorch).
+ACNN is primarily written in C++ and based on libtorch (C++ Distributions of PyTorch).
 Some practical utilities are placed in `scripts/`, and external program interfaces are placed in `interface/`.